himisir/3D-Simulation-of-Ecosystem-of-Sundarbans/README.md

 Predator prey based model of the Sundarbans

 Set the initial population of predator and prey species in Simulation Manager and run the simulation.
-Indivisual properties of predator or prey species can be changed by predar and prey prefabs.
+Indivisual properties of predator or prey species can be changed by predator and prey prefabs.